Western Ohio Cropland Values and Cash Rents 2019-20

 Ohio cropland varies significantly in its production capabilities and, consequently, cropland values and cash rents vary widely throughout the state.
 Generally speaking, western Ohio cropland values and cash rents differ from much of southern and eastern Ohio cropland values and cash rents.
 The primary factors affecting these values and rates are land productivity and potential crop return, and the variability of those crop returns.
 Soils and drainage capabilities are the two factors that most influence land productivity, crop return and variability of those crop returns.

-Other factors impacting land values and cash rents are field size and shape, population density, ease of access, market access, local market prices, potential for wildlife damage, field perimeter characteristics, and competition for rented cropland in a region.
+Other factors impacting land values and cash rents may include buildings and grain storage, field size and shape, population density, field accessibility, market access, local market prices, field perimeter characteristics and potential for wildlife damage, previous tillage system and crops, tolerant/resistant weed populations, USDA Program Yields, and competition for the cropland in a region.
+Factors specific to cash rental rates may include services provided by the operator and specific conditions of the lease.
 This fact sheet summarizes data collected for western Ohio cropland values and cash rents.